 Presentation of scenarios can be as simple as images over a spoken voiceover; or more complicated, involving crewmembers performing their duties, actors playing speaking passengers, a 'presenter' actor addressing the camera, etc.

 Unless regulations prevent it, filming with a drone is highly recommended, as drone shots can really enhance the look of a film.

 Often information such as which electric items are permitted on board, the position and location of areas and features, or what may or may not be flushed down the toilet, etc, can effectively be illustrated by simple or animated graphics.

 All of the above can be achieved at a realistic and accessible cost.
 Please let us know your requirements and we can prepare a quote for you.

-Aidan trained as a musical theatre performer, and worked for many years both in his home country, England, as well as living and working in Austria, Switzerland and Germany, where he met his future wife, Conny Heim, head of locks and docks at River Advice.
-During the 2000s, while still performing, he developed a side business multi-camera filming stage productions, and editing and producing DVDs.
+Aidan trained as a musical theatre performer, and worked for many years both in his home country, England, as well as living and working in Austria, Switzerland and Germany.
+In Germany he met his future wife, Conny Heim, who has now spent 25 years in the cruise industry, the last 15 with River Advice.
+During the 2000s, while still performing, Aidan developed a side business multi-camera filming stage productions and editing and producing DVDs.
 After filming more than a hundred shows, he moved into corporate videography, and through his wife's interest in the river cruise business, now specialises in making films for the cruise industry.